Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c ">=": great than or equal to
     - @c "value": the value to filter the column on.
 This can be a number, string, or date (depending on the column's data type).\n
-         Note that string values can reference constants loaded from the ["values"](#values-properties) section.
+         Note that string values can reference constants loaded from the ["constants"](#constants-properties) section.

   The following transformations commands are executed in the following order:
   - @c "columns-rename": an array of column rename commands, which contain the following: